ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

      - /opt/spack-stack/spack-stack-1.6.0/envs/fms-2024.01/install/modulefiles/Core (inside the container)
      - /opt/jedi-bundle (inside the container)

+..
+COMMENT: Verify container info for release

 Level 2-4 Systems
 ===================

-On non-Level 1 platforms, the Land DA System can be :ref:`run within a container <Container>` that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
+On non-Level 1 platforms, the Land DA System can be :ref:`run within a container <Container>` that includes the prerequisite software; otherwise, the required libraries will need to be installed before building the Land DA System.
 Once these prerequisite libraries are installed, Land DA should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no pre-release testing has been conducted on these systems.
 Currently, the Land DA System is not supported on Level 2-4 systems except via container.

 .. _repos-dir-structure: